The Business of IT Blog

 But the CIO isn’t only tech-focused: a good CIO integrates the entire IT department with other business units, so knowledge of the common as a whole is imperative.
 For example, if a business unit seeks technology to digitize, improve, or even automate processes, the CIO is responsible for managing these processes, even if a specific IT team performs the actual implementation.

-Some responsibilities of a CIO include, but are certainly not limited to:
+Some CIO responsibilities include, but are certainly not limited to:

 • Managing all technology infrastructure